hanxiaomax/Learncpp_CN/docs/5-7-Logical-operators.md

 This way, `x > y` will be evaluated first, and then logical NOT will flip the Boolean result.

-Best practice
+!!! success "最佳实践"

 	If _logical NOT_ is intended to operate on the result of other operators, the other operators and their operands need to be enclosed in parentheses.

 Simple uses of _logical NOT_, such as `if (!value)` do not need parentheses because precedence does not come into play.